-- 72. As the Eleventh Circuit has recognized, "Nowhere is free speech more important than in our leading institutions of higher learning."
+62. As the Eleventh Circuit has recognized, "Nowhere is free speech more important than in our leading institutions of higher learning."
 Speech First, Inc. v.
 Cartwright, 32 F.4th 1110, 1128 (11th Cir.
 2022).
 Stifling the "marketplace of ideas" for Florida university students and professors is detrimental to the state, as well as the entire nation.
 See Healy v.
-James, 408 U.S. 169, 180 (1972). - 73.
-The Florida Legislature and Defendant BOG members have used S.B.
+James, 408 U.S. 169, 180 (1972).

+63. The Florida Legislature and Defendant BOG members have used S.B.
 266 and the Regulations to eradicate expression of views in State institutions of higher learning with which they disagree, committing the "greatest First Amendment sin."
 Honeyfund.com, Inc. v.
 Governor, 94 F.4th 1272, 1277 (11th Cir.
 2024) (warning against viewpoint-based discrimination).

-- 74. Viewpoint-based discrimination is particularly harmful in higher education environments because it interferes with fundamental principles of academic freedom.
-See Rosenberg, 515 U.S. at 835-36. - 75.
-The First Amendment protects all university educators and researchers from viewpoint-based restrictions. - 76.
-In addition to general viewpoint discrimination, the Florida Legislature and Defendant BOG members have also targeted speech intended to influence government policy or action, see Fla.
+64. Viewpoint-based discrimination is particularly harmful in higher education environments because it interferes with fundamental principles of academic freedom.
+See Rosenberg v.
+Rector & Visitors of Univ. of Va., 515 U.S. 819, 835-36 (1995).

+65. The First Amendment protects all university educators and researchers from viewpoint-based restrictions.

+66. In addition to general viewpoint discrimination, the Florida Legislature and Defendant BOG members have also targeted speech intended to influence government policy or action, see Fla.
 BOG Reg.
 9.016(1)(a)2, a direct infringement on the most core protected speech-political speech.